FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

-5. Import your PKI certificates into Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> using the command PKIUTIL.
+5. Import your PKI certificates into Transfer CFT {{< TransferCFT/componentversion >}} using the command PKIUTIL.
 Replace the &lt;prefix\_character> based on your system, @ for UNIX and # for Windows.
 Enter:

         PKIUTIL <prefix_character>pki-extract.conf